Fasli calendar: Current status

 After the accession of the Hyderabad State, the Nizam continued as the Rajpramukh (princely Head of State) and used to follow the Fasli calendar in his official sanctions and records.
-Currently Andhra Pradesh State Wakf Board, Nizam Trust follows Fasli calendar simultaneously with Gregorian calendar and Islamic calendar to maintain records.
+Currently Andhra Pradesh State Wakf Board, Nizam Trust follows the Fasli calendar simultaneously with Gregorian calendar and Islamic calendar to maintain records.
 The Andhra Pradesh Government, Karnataka Government and the Tamil Nadu Government still use Fasli year in all of their revenue and judiciary purposes.